Null-Trace0/Nexscan/README.md

 # NexScan

-NexScan is a lightweight network reconnaissance and vulnerability assessment tool built in Python.
+NexScan is a lightweight CLI-based network reconnaissance and security assessment tool built in Python.

-It performs service discovery using Nmap, analyzes detected services for common security risks, calculates a risk score, generates remediation recommendations, and exports a professional HTML report.
+It combines Nmap-based port and service discovery with risk assessment, vulnerability analysis, security recommendations, and HTML report generation.

 ---